START YOUR ADVENTURE IN THE SUMATRAN RAINFOREST

 The Sumatran Orangutans are living in the fragile rainforest what makes them vulnerable as habitat loss is by far the greatest threat to them but they are also threaten by other human activities.
 Here are the different threats they are exposed to:

 The expansion of unsustainable oil palm plantations is the most important threat to their survival as it destroy the rainforest, their natural habitat !
 Indeed, huge areas of rainforest is destroyed and converted into huge palm oil plantations.
 Palm oil is used by many manufacturers and is the most widely consumed vegetable oil on the planet.
-It can be identified in half of all packaged products sold in supermarkets, from pizza dough and instant noodles, to detergent, shampoo, lipstick and biodiesel.
-In an attempt to combat global warming and climate change it has also been suggested that palm oil can be used as a biofuel BUT the amount of carbon dioxide released by converting forest to industrial plantations is 10 times that released by burning fossil fuels.
-Plus it destroys the Orangutan's natural habitat what makes them even more endangered !
-Greenpeace estimates that Indonesia destroys about 51 square kilometers of forests every day, equivalent to 300 football fields every hour, leaving Orangutans homeless and often found wandering outside of protected areas, in forests under management by timber, palm oil and mining companies.
+It can be identified in 50% of all packaged products sold in supermarkets, from many different kind of processed food to cosmetics or even biodiesel.
+According to Greenpeace about 51 square kilometers of forests are destroyed every day, equivalent to 300 football fields every hour, leaving Orangutans homeless and in danger outside of protected areas.

 Another major threat for Orangutans is both legal & iIllegal logging of timber as it contributes to damage their natural habitat.

-Illegal mining of alluvial gold, silica, quartz is also becoming an important threat to Indonesia’s National Park and thus Orangutans.
+Illegal mining is also threatening Indonesia’s National Park and thus Orangutans and other wildlife.